Navel Gazing: A Space For Outsiders

 For me, literature is a means of self-exploration.
 In reading widely I discover new worlds and perspectives.
 How others perceive themselves and are perceived, and the inevitable gap that exists between self-perception and cultural perception.
 I imagine the expansion of our worlds and selves.
 I gravitate towards writers who want something better for themselves and the world.
 I think there’s incredible power in voicing our experiences; whether we’re writers or not.
 When we fully understand and accept ourselves, we’re capable of creating new paradigms.

-Navel Gazing is a place for outsiders to be inspired, find their innate gifts and unique perspectives, and shelter from the storm of content that is increasingly altered by machines and manicured to cultivate a sense of FOMO or not-enoughness.
+Navel Gazing is a place for folks to be inspired, find their innate gifts and unique perspectives, and take shelter from the storm of content that is increasingly altered by machines and manicured to cultivate a sense of FOMO or not-enoughness.

 WHAT I OFFER: